Nigerian insurgents take northeast government stronghold of Dikwa

 “I am gravely preoccupied by reports of an ongoing violent attack by non-state armed groups in Dikwa,” Kallon said in a statement.
 “I strongly condemn the attack and am deeply concerned about the safety and security of civilians.”

-Reporting by Maiduguri Newsroom and Paul Carsten in Abuja; Additional reporting by Camillus Eboh in Abuja; Editing by Alexis Akwagyiram and Alex Richardson
+Reporting by Maiduguri Newsroom and Paul Carsten in Abuja; Additional reporting by Camillus Eboh in Abuja; Editing by Alexis Akwagyiram and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.